tqmsh/dottie/backend/dev/README.md

 - The `webServer` feature automatically manages the backend server for live testing
 - Some tests may be skipped if prerequisites aren't met (e.g., authentication token not available)
-- Test data is generated with randomized values to avoid conflicts
+- Test user data includes timestamps to avoid conflicts with existing data